 - Checking ductwork and connections to ensure proper airflow

-While some would think it unnecessary to schedule a yearly tune-up, most would concur that regular tune-ups help to insure the life of your unit.
+While some would think it unnecessary to schedule a yearly tune-up, most would concur that regular tune-ups help to ensure the life of your unit.
 Regular tune-ups help to pinpoint problems before they become larger issues.
-A well maintained furnace should last between 15 and 20 years which helps limit the costs associated with heating your home.
+A well-maintained furnace should last between 15 and 20 years which helps limit the costs associated with heating your home.
 Tune-ups are especially important if your furnace is still under warranty.
 While it may be tempting to try and fix an issue yourself, it could void the warranty covering your unit.
-Having a certified HVAC technician inspect your furnace can help to insure that any repairs or adjustments made will not void the warranty associated with your system, allowing you peace of mind throughout its lifespan.
+Having a certified HVAC technician inspect your furnace can help to ensure that any repairs or adjustments made will not void the warranty associated with your system, allowing you peace of mind throughout its lifespan.

-To learn more about HVAC maintenance and how it can help to your home this winter, contact our offices in San Jose, CA and let us know how we can serve you.
+To learn more about HVAC maintenance and how it can help your home this winter, contact our offices in San Jose, CA and let us know how we can serve you.
 We have solutions available for residential and commercial HVAC installations, including furnace repair options for units that have already suffered damage.
 We’re certain we have the right solution for your needs.
 Contact us today to schedule your consultation.
 We look forward to your call.